csplib/csplib/Problems/prob058/specification.md

 ---

 A [Simulated Annealing metaheuristic approach](https://doi.org/10.1016/j.cie.2017.10.017) along with a dataset of [large-size instances](data/UniUD-LotSizingLargeInstances.zip) has been developed by Sara Ceschia, Luca Di Gaspero and Andrea Schaerf.
+An online web solution checker and solution repository is available at [https://opthub.uniud.it/problem/lsp](https://opthub.uniud.it/problem/lsp).